notthelewis/showcases/rust/blewis/PROTO.md

  - floating_small (f32)
  - floating_large (f64)

 We can represent this with 3 bits.
+NOTE: Remember position starts from 7 not 0 (BE)

 ```
 |------------!-----------!